josephpipitone/nodejs-crypto-tracker/README.md

 - Price data is cached locally for prediction analysis
 - Twitter API has rate limits; sentiment analysis may be limited
-- Predictions improve with more historical data (run the app regularly to build history)
+- Slope analysis improves with more historical data (run the app regularly to build history)
-- Without a valid Twitter Bearer Token, sentiment analysis will show errors but prices and predictions will still work
+- Without a valid Twitter Bearer Token, sentiment analysis will show errors but prices and slope analysis will still work